rcman/rcman/README.md

 # Updated Aug 21st 2024
 <br>

 A little about me....I'm an old school guy who likes things simple.
-I have quite a few systems ranging from my 1950X threadripper, Mac Pro, iMac and all are running Linux usually Ubuntu. <br>
+I've got a lot of systems, ranging from my 1950X threadripper, Mac Pro, iMac and all are running Linux usually Ubuntu. <br>
 <br>
 I have three RISC-V boards now, a Banana PI-F3, Lechee PI 4A Laptop and Star five vision 2.
 I'll be honest it's been a real struggle with the RISC-V boards.
 They're not well supported and getting them upgraded to Ubuntu has been difficult.<br>
 <br>